ppoiissbsjksms/nkn-commercial/README.md

 Please visit https://forum.nkn.org/t/allinone-nknnode-script-deploy-nodes-faster-with-your-own-chaindb/2753 for more details of create your own ChainDB host server.

 ## Feature
 - Install nkn-commercial automatically at first boot.
-(No need to login root to install)
+- No need to login root to install.
+No user setup needed. (user will be put in `/sbin/nologin`)
 - Most suitable to VPS provider without support of One-Click Deploy.
 Tested on Vultr, UpCloud and Linode server.
 - No Fee, No Donation.
 Use as you like.
 Feel free to change the script to suit your purpose.